I find it quite amazing how quickly the garage can get cluttered.

 Like most of us, when I undertake a home project, any home project, I try to add value to my home.
 I attempt to devise ways in which I can add that value, hopefully in a unique way, that is both functional as well as aesthetically pleasing.

-With a bit of imagination and just a few basics tools we will quickly change the capacity of this garage.
+With a bit of imagination and just a No products found. we will quickly change the capacity of this garage.

 Preparing Your Garage Space

 The photo above is a pretty good representation of how the entirety of the garage looks!
 To begin, I need to clear the subject area of all items.
 Then, taking a tape measure I determine the length, height and width of the area in which I will be installing the shelving.
 In this case, I have a power outlet to account for, a water shut-off valve and door and a wall mounted garage opener to consider.
 I also need to account for the width of the shelving so it does not interfere with the car coming in and out of the garage.

 - Level (preferably a large and a small level)

 - Circular Saw

 - Screw Gun

 - Dremel Tool ( optional, to move electric box)

 You can find most of the tools I used No products found.